Michele Smith (politician)

 Michele Smith (born February 12, 1955) is an American politician, who served as a member of the Chicago City Council from 2011 to 2022.
 She represented the 43rd ward on Chicago's North Side, including much of Lincoln Park and a small portion of the Near North Side.

 Background

 Smith earned a bachelor's degree in political science from SUNY Buffalo in 1976, and a J.D. from the University of Chicago Law School in 1979.
-After graduating law school, she clerked for Judge William J. Bauer of the United States Court of Appeals for the Seventh Circuit for two years, and then joined the U.S. Attorney’s Office in Chicago.
+After graduating from law school, she clerked for Judge William J. Bauer of the United States Court of Appeals for the Seventh Circuit for two years and then joined the U.S. Attorney’s Office in Chicago.
 During her time, she prosecuted over 400 narcotics, white-collar, and political corruption cases.
 Beginning in 1989, Smith worked for the Navistar International Corporation, rising to General Counsel for the Engine Group.

 Political career

 43rd Ward Democratic Committeeman

 In 2008, Smith was elected to serve as Democratic Committeeman of Chicago’s 43rd Ward and was re-elected in 2012.